 \subsection{Black Hole Mass, Distance, Inner Disc Inclination}

 For the black hole X-ray binaries in Table \ref{tab:obs}, good independent observational constraints exist for the black hole mass $M$ and distance $D$, but the continuum fitting practitioners equate the inner disc inclination $i_{\rm disc}$ to the measured inclination of either the binary orbital axis $i_{\rm orb}$ or the jet axis $i_{\rm jet}$, which is a controversial assumption \citep[see Table 1 of][]{SalvesenPokawanvit2020}.
-Most continuum fitting spin measurements assume $M$, $D$, $i_{\rm disc}$ to be normally and independently distributed, the latter meaning that their joint density can be decomposed into the product of its marginals,
+Most continuum fitting spin measurements assume $M$, $D$, $i_{\rm disc}$ to be normally and independently distributed, the latter meaning that their joint density can be decomposed into the product of their marginals,

 Of the systems in Table \ref{tab:obs}, only GRS 1915+105 \citep{McClintock2006} and Cygnus X--1 \citep{Gou2011} did not assume $M$, $D$, $i_{\rm disc}$ independence.
-Calculating the appropriate joint density is straightforward, but not necessary because we do not include GRS 1915+105 and Cygnus X--1 in our analysis for reasons explained in \S\ref{sec:analres}.
+Calculating the appropriate joint density in this case is straightforward, but not necessary because we do not include GRS 1915+105 or Cygnus X--1 in our analysis for reasons explained in \S\ref{sec:analres}.

 In a few cases, the marginal densities used to construct $f_{M, D, i}( M, D, i_{\rm disc} )$ were not taken to be normally distributed.
 For XTE J1550--564, \citet{Steiner2011} adopted an asymmetric Gaussian for the distance marginal density $f_{D}( D )$.
-For H1743--322, \citet{Steiner2012a} modeled the jet to derive marginal densities for the distance $f_{D}( D )$ and the jet / inner disc inclination $f_{i}( i_{\rm disc} )$, and adopted a mass marginal density $f_{M}( M )$ based on Galactic stellar mass black hole populations.
+For H1743--322, \citet{Steiner2012a} modeled the jet to derive marginal densities for the distance $f_{D}( D )$ and the jet / inner disc inclination $f_{i}( i_{\rm disc} )$, and they adopted a mass marginal density $f_{M}( M )$ based on Galactic stellar mass black hole populations.